Ahmed-Bayoumy/OMADS/README.md

 ## Multiobjective MADS

 The poll, search, and MADS algorithms are capable of solving both unconstrained and constrained multiobjective problems by conducting a Pareto study.
-The approximated Pareto front (non-dominated solutions) will be saved in a separate CSV file named with the suffix "Pareto {problem_name}_Pareto.out".
+The approximated Pareto front (non-dominated solutions) are saved in a separate CSV file named with the suffix "Pareto {problem_name}_Pareto.out".
 The figures below display the results of test functions chosen from the literature.

 ### Constrained test functions